• Skip to main content

 I then photograph my journal entries related to my book and use Evernote to transcribe them.
 Longtime readers know I’m an Evernote evangelist and use it for everything.
 I love it even more since Evernote actually transcribes my handwriting!

-Authors who write in longhand could use this process to quickly generate editable text rather than having someone laboriously type it.
+Authors who write in longhand could use this technique to quickly generate editable text rather than having someone laboriously type it.

 I store these transcriptions in the Evernote notebook I created to house my book’s 1900+ (and counting!) research notes.